 - What happens to an individual in their life is primarily the result of the choices they make. - What happens to an individual in their life is primarily the result of how our society and economy are organized.

-In February 2021, two-thirds of respondents (67%) chose the individualistic statement, which is consistent with earlier months of the survey.
+Almost two-thirds of respondents (63%) chose the individualistic statement.

-Figure 1: Individualistic vs. systemic thinking (whole sample)
+Figure 1: Individualistic vs systemic thinking (whole sample)